Skip to Content

 During your menstrual cycle and after the end of your period, you ovaries (located just at the sides of your womb) secrete estrogen that aids the growth of your breast.

 As your breast temporarily increases in size, it retains water (due to estrogen effect) and makes you feel pain inside.
-This happens during ovulation period, which in most women occurs about one or two after your period has stopped.
+This usually happens in the second half of your cycle, after ovulation.

 Then again, after your ovulation period has passed, your breast will be affected by another hormone, called progesterone.